Robbie Crabtree

 The best founders do not merely answer questions.
 They use questions to reinforce the frame.
 Every answer returns the investor to the same governing idea: what is changing, why this company matters, and why this founder is positioned to lead the shift.

 That is why rehearsing answers in isolation is not enough.
-The founder needs a narrative system strong enough that every datapoint, every objection, and every tangent still leads back to the same conclusion.
+I want the founder to have a narrative system strong enough that every datapoint, every objection, and every tangent still leads back to the same conclusion.

 If the company is real but the room still is not moving, the problem may be conviction rather than quality.